Petersen's theorem: Proof

-which shows that the condition of Tutte theorem holds.
+which shows that the condition of Tutte's theorem on perfect matchings holds.

 History

 The theorem is due to Julius Petersen, a Danish mathematician.
 It can be considered as one of the first results in graph theory.
 The theorem appears first in the 1891 article "Die Theorie der regulären graphs".
 By today's standards Petersen's proof of the theorem is complicated.
 A series of simplifications of the proof culminated in the proofs by Frink (1926) and König (1936).

-In modern textbooks Petersen's theorem is covered as an application of Tutte's theorem.
+In modern textbooks Petersen's theorem is covered as an application of Tutte's theorem on perfect matchings.